ESIPFed/science-on-schema.org/guides/Dataset.md

 </pre>

 <a id="geoshape-box"></a>
 A GeoShape box defines a rectangular area on the surface of the earth defined by point locations of the southwest corner and northeast corner of the rectangle in latitude-longitude coordinates.
 The coordinate reference system is assumed to be WGS 84.
-Point locations are comma-delimited tuples of {latitude, east longitude} (y, x), following WKT and GeoSparQL conventions; the two corner coordinate points are separated by a space.
+Point locations are tuples of {latitude  east-longitude} (y, x).
+The schema.org [GeoShape](https://schema.org/GeoShape) documentation states "*Either whitespace or commas can be used to separate latitude and longitude; whitespace should be used when writing a list of several such points*."
+Since the box is a list of points, a space should be used to separate the latitude and longitude values.
+The two corner coordinate points are separated by a space.
 'East longitude' means positive longitude values are east of the prime (Greenwich) meridian.
-A box where 'lower-left' corner is 39.3280/120.1633 and 'upper-right' corner is 40.445/123.7878
+A box where 'lower-left' (southwest) corner is 39.3280/120.1633 and 'upper-right' (northeast) corner is 40.445/123.7878 would be encoded thus:
 <pre>
   <strong>"box": "39.3280 120.1633 40.445 123.7878"</strong>
 </pre>